HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 ```Java
 (weight > 50 && !(height > 60)) || (!(weight > 50) && height > 60)
 ```
-My opinion is that the answer that can be found on the book web site is wrong on this one.
+My opinion is that the other answer, that can be found on the book web site, is wrong on this one.

 **3.29**
 The following data types are allowed to be used as a switch variable: